4th Virginia Infantry Regiment

-The 4th Virginia Volunteer Infantry Regiment was an infantry regiment raised in southwestern Virginia for service in the Confederate States Army during the American Civil War.
+The 4th Virginia Infantry Regiment was an infantry regiment raised in southwestern Virginia for service in the Confederate States Army during the American Civil War.
 It fought in the Stonewall Brigade, mostly with the Army of Northern Virginia.
 Though it suffered heavy losses, two surviving officers resumed political careers after the conflict and won election to the U.S. House of Representatives, and several more served in the Virginia General Assembly.

-Units
+History

-The 4th Virginia was assembled at Winchester, Virginia, in July, 1861.
+The regiment was organized on April 26, 1861, at Winchester, Virginia.
 James F. Preston was its colonel, joined by Lewis T. Moore as Lt.Col., Major Josiah Kent, Surgeon Joseph Crockett, Asst.
 Surgeon Lafayette H. Jordan, and Quartermaster Andrew E. Gibson.
 Its companies were from the counties of Wythe, Montgomery, Pulaski, Smyth, Grayson, and Rockbridge.
 By the end of the month, after the First Battle of Manassas its Company K (the "Rockbridge Rifles") transferred to the 5th Virginia Infantry and were replaced by another company raised in Montgomery County but without a distinctive name.
 On July 15, 1861, it joined the 2nd Virginia, 5th Virginia, 27th Virginia, 33rd Virginia and a four-gun battery known as the Rockbridge Artillery to become the First Brigade of Virginia (nicknamed the "Stonewall Brigade" following the First Battle of Manassas).
 As discussed below, its commanders were by Generals Stonewall Jackson, and later R.B.
 Garnett, Winder, Paxton, and finally James A. Walker, and William Terry (both of whom began as company captains in this unit).